By Sam Jarman-

-By his reaction, the response came as a surprise.
+By his reaction, my reply came as a surprise.

-I imagine he was expecting something a little more concrete.
+I imagine he was expecting something a little more sophisticated.
 A technique or a strategy.

 But in terms of encouraging a healthy culture within a team or organisation, in bringing people with you, nothing is more powerful than a leader who has a strong understanding of their own well-being and happiness.